UKHSA-Internal/data-dashboard-api/docs/development_standards.md

 We shall avoid the use of `assert` statements in source code.

-For Python processes, the application of th `assert` keyword can be easily switched off in production with the [PYTHONOPTIMIZE](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONOPTIMIZE) flag.
+For Python processes, the application of the `assert` keyword can be easily switched off in production with the [PYTHONOPTIMIZE](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONOPTIMIZE) flag.
 This is usually done for compilation optimization purposes.